twbs/bootstrap/docs/4.0/components/forms.md

 Provide valuable, actionable feedback to your users with HTML5 form validation–[available in all our supported browsers](https://caniuse.com/#feat=form-validation).
 Choose from the browser default validation feedback, or implement custom messages with our built-in classes and starter JavaScript.

 {% callout warning %}
-We **highly recommend** custom validation styles as native browser defaults are not announced to screen readers.
+We currently recommend using custom validation styles, as native browser default validation messages are not consistently exposed to assistive technologies in all browsers (most notably, Chrome on desktop and mobile).
 {% endcallout %}

 ### How it works